Daanoz/docker-webdav-backup/README.md

 # Usage
 This 'Backup to WebDav docker' will mount a webdav share, and uses RSYNC to sync the files to the webdav.
 Because we need the mount kernal commands this container needs to run __--privileged__!

+This image can be found on [docker hub](https://hub.docker.com/r/daanoz/webdav-backup/).

 The following 4 environment variables are required for the container to run:

     WEBDAV_URL=<webdavurl>